Kohkitos/data-cleaning-sharks/README.md

 # 2. Procedure
 ## 2.1.
 Exploration
-First, I tried to understand the dataframe and make sense out of every column before stablishing an objective.
+First, I tried to understand the dataframe and make sense out of every column before establishing an objective.
 - `Case Number`: it started with a real case number, but most recent data are just dates (yyyy.mm.dd).
 - `Date`: the date.
-Some of them are on a range (eg. 1845-1853), others a relative date (eg. Before 1903) and specic dates (dd-mnth-yyyy).
+Some of them are on a range (eg. 1845-1853), others a relative date (eg. Before 1903) and specific dates (dd-mnth-yyyy).
 - `Year`: the year.
 Some are the precise year, but in ranges or relatives date is a 0.0.
 - `Type`: how it happened.
 - `Country`: which country.